deshmukh-saurabh/Image-Brightness-Detection-using-Deep-Learning/README.md

 ## Required libraries

     - keras
     - numpy
     - Pillow
     - opencv

 ## Instructions to Run

     - navigate to src/
     - run using

         >>> python predict.py

         >>> Please enter the filepath for the image to predict brightness: ../test.jpg

         >>> Predicted brightness_score : [7]

+# Results - After training for 20 epochs

+## Training

+    >>> loss: 0.1130 - acc: 0.9724

+## Validation

+    >>> val_loss: 0.1990 - val_acc: 0.9457

 ## Training a custom dataset

     - Add all your images to "images/"
+    - Add target folders(folders with target labels) to "train/"

 The execution process

     - navigate to src/

     1. execute create_dataset.py
-### this will store the images into respective target folders according to theier brightness scores(0-10) as calculated using calculate_brightness.py
+### this will store the images into respective target folders according to theier brightness scores(0-10) as calculated using "calculate_brightness.py"

     2. execute create_training_data.py
-### this will create the features, target labels and save them to pickle inside /pickled_data
+### this will create the features, target labels and save them to pickle inside "pickled_data/"

     3. execute model.py
 ### this will train the model if all of the directory structure is okay

     4. execute predict.py as shown above

-## Results - After training for 20 epochs

-Training

-    >>> loss: 0.1130 - acc: 0.9724

-Validation

-    >>> val_loss: 0.1990 - val_acc: 0.9457

 ## Next task, tweak the model parameters/train longer to achieve higher accuracy